 The St John’s masterplan includes a range of office and R&D buildings, as well as a transport hub and new landscaping.
 We have carefully developed our design for the Vitrum Building to complement the future local context.

-The Vitrum Building will be a modern and flexible workplace with a lively and inclusive community.
+Vitrum by Breakthrough will be a modern and flexible workplace with a lively and inclusive community.
 We will deliver innovative laboratories and workspaces, with sustainable architecture that blends together with its green surroundings and promotes biodiversity.

-Strengthening the research and development cluster with access to neighbouring science parks & facilities.
+Strengthening the North Cambridge research and development cluster with access to neighbouring science parks & facilities

 Our proposals have leading sustainability credentials.
 There will be extensive new landscaping to improve the biodiversity, and consequently the appearance, of the site.